mozman/ezdxf/docs/source/tutorials/layers.rst

 .. code-block:: python

-    doc.layers.remove('MyLines')
+    doc.layers.remove("MyLines")

-This just deletes the layer definition, all DXF entities with the DXF attribute layer set to ``'MyLines'`` are still there, but if they inherit color and/or linetype from the layer definition they will be drawn now with linetype ``'Continuous'`` and color ``1``.
+This just deletes the layer definition, all DXF entities with the DXF attribute layer set to ``"MyLines"`` are still there, but if they inherit color and/or linetype from the layer definition they will be drawn now with linetype ``"Continuous"`` and color ``1``.